tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 Lucas Warner was perched on a desk, his legs dangling.
 He caught my eye, lips curling into a smile.
 The bastard opened his mouth, but I was already moving across the room.
 He had a gun, but judging from the way he was playing with it like a toy, I was sure he was out of ammo.
 Clearly, he thought he had the advantage.
 When I stabbed at him, he just slid across the desk.

-“Brave,” he said in a chuckle.
+“Brave,” he murmured.
 “Are you *sure* you want to do that to someone like me?”

 He was doing it again.